ASMAE20/Docker-Java-Kubernetes-Project/README.md

 docker push asmaeel/imageshop
 ``````

-And Finally , after we create all the yaml file nedeed we deploy our java microservices application on K8s using this command
+And finally, after we create all the YAML files needed, we deploy our Java microservices application on K8s using this command.

 ``````
 kubectl apply -f imageproduct-service.yaml